farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 Also, when using hatch, we can do a pretty cool thing with testing:
 1) you can make a test.matrix
 2) python = [39]
-3) a bit more project-agonostic compared with poetry
+3) a bit more project-agnostic compared with poetry